-The races take place in two cycles; the first cycle is in the beginning of August and the second is towards the end of the month– the cycle dates are chosen based on which days have the lowest tides in the afternoon (because the horses race on the beach).
+The horse races of Sanlúcar de Barrameda is the biggest event of the year!
+The races, or carreras, has two cycles; the first cycle takes place in the beginning of August and the second one towards the end of the month.
+The cycle dates are chosen based on which days have the lowest tides (because the horses race on the beach).

 Getting your tickets